The variables building blocks are used to Get and Set variable values for later use. Variables can be temporary or be persisted forever.

-For more details please visit Use Numbers and Variables lesson on how to use variables.
+For more details please visit the Use Numbers and Variables lesson on how to use variables.

-Note: Variable name is case sensitive so please use the correct case while accession it.
+Note: Variable name is case sensitive so please use the correct case while accessing it.

 Example 2: Using Schedule Variables

-User can define variables in schedule and run schedule base on that
+Users can define variables in the schedule and run schedule base on that

-And it's also possible to get or set schedule variable in the flow, by changing their scope to schedule:
+And it's also possible to get or set schedule variables in the flow, by changing their scope to schedule:

-To get more information on schedule variables and their usage please go thru following article Cross-Browser Testing
+To get more information on schedule variables and their usage please go through the following article Cross-Browser Testing

 Example 3: Accessing variable using Variable Endpoints in REST API

-User can also use LEAPWORK REST API endpoints, to manipulate the variables.
-There is 3 variable endpoint in LEAPWORK which can be used dynamically:
+Users can also use Leapwork REST API endpoints, to manipulate the variables.
+There are 3 variable endpoints in Leapwork which can be used dynamically:

 - Get All Variables: This endpoint returns a list of all permanent variables and their corresponding values.